kurdush/calculator/README.md

 # calculator
-this is basic calculator app
+*  this is basic calculator app which contains operations such as addition,subtraction,multiplication,division and modulo.